IgorWnek/deno-aidevs-cli/README.md

 - Verifies code formatting
 - Runs linter checks
-- Executes all tests with mocked external services
+- Executes all tests

 The CI pipeline runs on every push to the main branch and on pull requests.

+## Adding New Use Cases

+1. Create a new directory under `src/use-cases/`
+2. Implement the use case logic
+3. Add the use case to the `useCases` object in `src/main.ts`
+4. Update this README with usage instructions
+5. Add corresponding tests

 ## License